 While no scientist has published temperature measurements for Zanskar Valley and long-term regional meteorological records are not available, the evidence of gradual warming is unmistakable.
 Shakil Romshoo, an Indian glaciologist who heads the Earth Sciences Department at the University of Kashmir, said glaciers are receding all over Jammu and Kashmir, where Zanskar is located.
 A 2014 report found that about two-thirds of 212 glaciers in Zanskar had receded between 1962 and 2003.
 They had lost 8 percent of their area.
 Professor Romshoo said in an email that “global warming/climate-change is the dominant factor responsible for their recession.”

 Concerned residents approached government agencies more than a decade ago, and the authorities eventually granted Kumik land for a new town, Lower Kumik, about a mile away and several hundred feet below the old town.
-The government then paid residents to dig a five-mile canal that channels water from
+The government then paid residents to dig a five-mile canal that channels water from the Laknak river, a tributary of the Zanskar, to the new site.

 Some older Kumik residents are refusing to relocate because of their ‘spiritual relation with this place.’